A mean-field theory approach to 3D nematic phase transitions in microtubules: Models

-An important parameter in our system is $g=\frac{r_r}{v^-}-\frac{r_c}{v^+}$ \cite{baulin,main}.
-Physically, $g$ corresponds to the non-interacting behavior of the microtubules. $g \rightarrow - \infty$ corresponds to an overwhelmingly catastrophic and trivially isotropic system, whilst $g \rightarrow \infty$ corresponds to an overwhelmingly growing and trivially anisotropic system.
-Following our earlier analogy of a phase transition in a liquid crystal system, our control parameter $g$ is analogous to temperature in liquid crystals.
-Therefore, we expect there to be an orientational phase transition as we increase $g$ from negative infinity.
-Importantly, we note that the only physically realizable values of $g$ are negative, since positive $g$ corresponds to unbounded growth.
+Physically, $g$ corresponds to the non-interacting behavior of the microtubules.
+The limit $g \rightarrow - \infty$ corresponds to the average length of the microtubules tending to zero resulting in a completely isotropic system, whilst $g \rightarrow \infty$ corresponds to the average length of the microtubules tending to infinity resulting in a completely ordered (anisotropic) system.
+Following the earlier analogy to a phase transition in a liquid crystal system, this control parameter $g$ is analogous to temperature in liquid crystals \cite{liqc,liqcpedagog}.
+In 2D, the existence of an orientational phase transition as $g$ increases from negative infinity has been shown \cite{main}.
+Importantly, both here and in 2D, the only physically realizable values of $g$ are negative, since positive $g$ corresponds to unbounded growth.

-\subsection{Steady State System}
+\subsubsection{Steady State System}

-In this subsection, we write down the equations describing the steady state system that arise from the master equations Eq. \ref{ss}.
-A complete derivation of similar steady state equations for the 2D system is given in \cite{main}.
+Here, the previously derived master equations (Eq.~\ref{ss}) are reduced to the steady state case.
+The arguments are similar to the 2D derivation \cite{main}.